What can you do about constipation in cats? How much do you know about it?

 These can include hairballs, impacted or infected anal glands, inflammatory bowel disease, polyps or small tumors in the bowel, or injury – if a cat has ever been in an accident, damaged nerves and muscles or a fractured pelvis can cause obstruction.

-Too many pounds and kilos can also put additional strain on the bowel, and some overweight cats can be prone to constipation.
-Get dietary advice on slimming your cats down if they're overweight.
+Too many pounds or kilos can also put additional strain on the bowel, and some overweight cats can be prone to constipation.
+Get dietary advice on slimming them down if yours are overweight.

-The first and most important piece of advice is to have your cat checked out by a veterinarian if you suspect anything at all serious.
+The first and most important piece of advice is to have your pet checked out by a veterinarian if you suspect anything at all serious.

 A high-fiber diet can help, and you can now buy specially formulated cat foods for constipation.
 Light, senior and hairball foods all contain additional fiber.